bacontime/old-bacontime.github.io-archive/tables/fragmentarypowers.md

 Trump cards are other stuff.

-## Clubs (willful)
+## Clubs (willful actions)
 1. At will
+2. At will, once per day
+3. At will, once per year
+4. While wielding a weapon
-2. While chanting a magic phrase
+5. While chanting a magic phrase
-3. Whenever you burn a particular seal
-4. After planting a coin deep in the ground
-5. While meditating
+6. While meditating
-6. At will, once per day
-7. While looking at the moon
+7. While standing still and flexing
-8. When you draw blood
+8. While punching
-9. While aggresively voguing
+9. While aggressively voguing
 10. While squeezing your eyes shut and holding your breath
+11. While eating
+12. While singing from the heart
+13. At will, after 1 minute of charge-up time
+14. While walking

-## Coins (predictable but no control)
+## Coins (At a cost)
-1. Each full moon
-2. For one second, once per minute
+1. After planting a coin deep in the ground
+2. In exchange for a drop of blood
-3. During the day
+3. At the cost of rapidly fatiguing yourself
-4. During the night
+4. At the cost of your hair falling out
-5. While the skies are clear
+5. At the cost of intense migraines
-6. During the month of your birth
+6. After burning some expensive herbs
-7. Every hour, on the hour
+7. At the cost of dehydrating yourself
-8. At high noon
+8. At a cost of 20 dollars per minute
-9. While snow is falling
-10.
+9. At the cost of incontinence
+10. After sharing an embarrassing secret
+11. As long as you keep your vows
+12. At the cost of losing precious memories
+13. At the cost of alienating your loved ones
+14. After walking 7 times around the city walls

 ## Cups (state of being that can be imposed on you)
 1. While sleeping